ZIMBABYE – The Trip

 CECIL JOHN RHODES.
 (1853 – 1902) was a British mining magnate and politician in southern Africa who served as Prime Minister of the Cape Colony from 1890 to 1896.

-In his last will, he provided for the establishment of the prestigious international Rhodes Scholarship at Oxford University, the oldest graduate scholarship in the world.
+In his last will, he provided for the prestigious international Rhodes Scholarship at Oxford University, the oldest graduate scholarship in the world.
 Every year it grants 102 full postgraduate scholarships.
 It has benefited prime ministers of Malta, Australia and Canada, United States President Bill Clinton, and many others.
-During his political career he successfully confiscated land from the indigenous population of the Cape Colony, and falsely claimed southern African archeological sites such as Great Zimbabwe were built by European civilisations instead.
+During his political career, he successfully confiscated land from the Indigenous population of the Cape Colony and falsely claimed southern African archeological sites such as Great Zimbabwe were built by European civilizations instead.
 With the strengthening of international movements against racism, such as Rhodes Must Fall and Black Lives Matter, Rhodes’ legacy is a matter of debate to this day.

 Details.
 In October 1871, 18-year-old Rhodes and his 26-year-old brother Herbert left the colony for the diamond fields of Kimberley in Northern Cape Province.
 Financed by N M Rothschild & Sons, Rhodes succeeded over the next 17 years in buying up all the smaller diamond mining operations in the Kimberley area.